Ashe2A/holbertonschool-printf/README.md

 stdout: Hello world !
 ```

-here is an example which prints a percent:
+Here is an example which prints a percent:

 ```c
 #include "main.h"